wrld3d/wrld-indoor-maps-api/TUTORIAL-ASSETS.md

 ![Image showing the desks we'll be extracting from the CAD](images/cadtutorial/desks_cad.png)

-The config.json file part of our submission details how the CAD will be read by the extraction process - essentially telling it which parts are desks, chairs etc. along with how to determine their orientation and what 3D Model to use to represent the Asset in your map.
+The config.json file part of our submission details how the CAD will be read by the extraction process - essentially telling it which parts are desks, chairs etc. along with how to determine their orientation and what 3D model to use to represent the Asset in your map.
 Our example config file looks like this:

 ```javascript
 {